 As 2017 is ending, the Traveling Docudays UA is also finishing its journey across Ukraine.
-In three months, some of the best documentaries were watched by residents of more than 200 cities and towns in 22 oblasts of Ukraine and in the Autonomous Republic of Crimea.
+In three months, some of the best documentaries were watched by residents of more than 200 cities and towns in 22 oblasts of Ukraine.
 The public program of the festival ended in Chernihiv on December 27 with a screening of the film Audience Emancipated: The Struggle for the Emek Movie Theater and a lecture by an art critic Yevhenia Moliar about the development of public spaces in the city.
 Looking back at these busy festival months, let us recall the most interesting events of the Traveling Docudays UA 2017.

 One of the first regions where the festival started was Transcarpathia.
 In addition to film screenings, the program in Uzhgorod included an exhibition based on the photo book .RAW: The History of Changes in Ukrainians and the Army.
 Some events, traditionally, brought schoolchildren to screenings and discussions about such problems as animal rights, after the screening of the film Refuge, or the development of the local botanical garden, related to the topic of the film The Winter Garden’s Tale.
 The key question here was, How teenagers and student activism can influence the situation?
 The film Audience Emancipated: The Struggle for the Emek Movie Theater also touched upon a question which was very urgent for the local context in Uzhgorod, namely the protection of the town’s local modernist heritage and of the local movie theater Uzhgorod in particular.
 Its history and present prospects were the subjects of a lecture by the architectural researcher Lina Dehtiariova.